zhenging/hist207b/notes/05_industrial_transformation/outline.md

 **Frederick Taylor**: The father of Scientific Management (Tindall p787-788)

 >ES 1.
-Frederick Winslow Taylor, “The Principles of Scientific Management,” 1911.
+Frederick Winslow Taylor, "The Principles of Scientific Management," 1911.
-“In the past, the man had been first.
-In the future, the system must be first.”
+"In the past, the man had been first.
+In the future, the system must be first."

 The System Promotes **Effiency**.
 **Taylor's goal**: Increase effiency and productivity of workers